sudwebd/ClassroomFriends/README.md

-You're gonna need to create a DB named 'classroomfriends' or whatever you name it,  import classroomfriends.sql
+You're gonna need to create a DB named 'classroomfriends' or whatever you name it,  import classroomfriends.sql.

 ## Open your Browser